RonaldAllanRivera/elementor-clone/PLAN.md

 **Completed so far**

 1. Initialize Laravel project and configure Laravel Sail (Docker) for local development.
-2. Run initial migrations and verify the application, login, and registration pages work.
+2. Run initial migrations and verify the authentication flow.
 3. Scaffold `Project` and `Design` models, migrations, controllers, and form request classes.
 4. Define `projects` and `designs` database schema and relationships, including JSON storage for `layout_json` and `html` fields.
 5. Configure file-based sessions and confirm stable login/logout flow.
-6. Add authenticated resource routes for `projects` and `projects.designs` and a basic Projects index/create UI.
+6. Implement authenticated CRUD UI for `Projects` and nested `Designs`, including HTML preview.
+7. Disable public registration and seed a single admin user via `.env`.
+8. Auto-generate unique project slugs from the project name.
+9. Dockerize the Vite dev server for local development.

 **Next focus**

-1. Complete authenticated CRUD UI for `Projects` and `Designs` (show/edit views, designs index/create/edit/show/delete pages).
-2. Add support to upload or paste a mock layout JSON file for a `Design` and persist it.
-3. Implement a simple JSON → HTML mapping service and an HTML preview page for a `Design`.
+1. Phase 2: Define the internal layout schema and map it to Elementor JSON.
+2. Add a “Export Elementor JSON” action on designs and download an import-compatible `.json`.
+3. Add fixtures + tests for mapping (unit tests for deterministic outputs).
-4. Initialize the GitHub repository (if not already), push the project, and add a basic CI workflow that runs the test suite on every push/PR.
+4. Add a basic CI workflow that runs the test suite on every push/PR.